A geometric approach to equivariant factorization homology and nonabelian Poincar\'e duality: Tangential structures and factorization homology

 Now we restrict our attention to the $V$-framed case for an orthogonal $n$-dimensional $G$-representation $V$.
 We give $V$ the canonical $V$-framing $\mathrm{T}V \cong V \times V$ and let $M$ be a $G$-manifold of dimension $n$.
 When $M$ is $V$-framed, we denote the $V$-framing by $\phi_M: \mathrm{T}M \to V$.

-In this subsection, we first prove that a smooth embedding of $\sqcup_kV$ into $M$ is determined by its images and derivatives at the origin up to a contractible choice of homotopy (\autoref{lem:derivative}).
-The proof of the non-equivariant version can be found in Andrade's thesis \cite[V4.5]{Andrade}.
-Then we proceed to prove that a $V$-framed embedding space of $\sqcup_kV$ into $M$ as defined in \autoref{eq:emb-space1} is homotopically the same as choosing the center points (\autoref{cor:conf}).
+In this subsection, we first prove that a smooth embedding of $\amalg_kV$ into $M$ is determined by its images and derivatives at the origin up to a contractible choice of homotopy (\autoref{lem:derivative}).
+Then we proceed to prove that a $V$-framed embedding space of $\amalg_kV$ into $M$ as defined in \autoref{eq:emb-space1} is homotopically the same as choosing the center points (\autoref{cor:conf}).

 To formulate the result, we first define the suitable equivariant configuration space related to a manifold, which will be ``the space of points and derivatives''.